Concessionary bus passes

 Who can apply?

-- those who are of pensionable age - find out your pensionable age [external link]
+- Those who are of the pensionable age, applicable to a woman (irrespective of whether you are male or female) - find out your pensionable age [external link]

 - is blind or partially sighted